Melt-in-Your-Mouth Instant Pot Mississippi Pot Roast

-This melt in your mouth Instant Mississippi Pot Roast recipe is an easy dump and cook recipe, perfect for hectic evenings.
+This easy Instant Pot Mississippi Pot Roast recipe is an easy dump and cook recipe, perfect for hectic evenings.
 Simply combine the ingredients in your Instant Pot and within the hour you will have deliciously tender, melt in your mouth meat that pairs wonderfully with creamy garlic mashed potatoes.

 Why You’ll Love This Recipe